Patrick Mahomes: 2025 season

-Mahomes threw his 250th career touchdown in a 37–20 Week 4 win vs. the Baltimore Ravens.
+Mahomes threw his 250th career touchdown in a 37–20 Week 4 win against the Baltimore Ravens.
 Doing it in his 116th game, he became the fastest to that milestone, beating Aaron Rodgers, who needed 121 games.
-In Week 6, Mahomes completed 22 of 30 passes for 257 yards and three touchdowns, along with 32 rushing yards and a touchdown, in a 30-17 win over the Detroit Lions, earning his second AFC Offensive Player of the Week honors of the season.
+His performance also earned him AFC Offensive Player of the Week.
+In Week 6, Mahomes completed 22 of 30 passes for 257 yards and three touchdowns, along with 32 rushing yards and a touchdown, in a 30–17 win over the Detroit Lions, earning his second AFC Offensive Player of the Week honors of the season.
+On December 14, 2025, the Chiefs lost to the Los Angeles Chargers and were eliminated from playoff contention, marking the first time in Mahomes' NFL career that he would miss the postseason.
+Late in the game, Mahomes suffered a torn ACL, ending his season.
+The following day he underwent surgery to repair both his ACL and LCL.
+Mahomes set career highs in rushing with 422 rushing yards and five rushing touchdowns on the season.